joshgrant/Center/README.md

 Systems can have arrangements of stocks and flows that create feedback loops.
 These loops either amplify or minimize disturbances to the system.
 These feedback loops are commonly known as reinforcing and balancing feedback loops.

 Systems can fail if they exhaust their own stocks or if they exhaust the stocks of the parent system.
-When a system enters a failure state, it doesn't contain the ability to return to dynamic equilibrium despite having enough resources.
+When a system enters a failure state, it doesn't contain the ability to return to dynamic equilibrium even if it eventually can collect enough resources again.

 Systems can be connected to other systems in a hierarchy or a network of connections.
 Some systems are arranged in a way that allows for easy information processing, others are arranged for resource accumulation.
 The configuration of a system determines its behavior.
 This configuration is the real goal of the system, even if the stated goal of the system is otherwise.